2020-2021 Federal Direct Student Loan Program

 = (Equal) Total Remaining Amount Need: _____ $8,072 (Maximum

 What Do I Need to do to Get a Federal Direct Student Loan from Berkeley City College?

-To apply for a Fall 2013, and Spring 2014 loan, Please complete ALL actions listed below before the application deadline:
+To apply for a Fall 2020, Spring 2021, and Summer 2021 loan, Please complete ALL actions listed below before the application deadline:

-- You must enroll in six (6) or more units related to your degree or major.
-You must be working toward completion of an eligible Transfer, Certificate, or Associate Degree granting program.
+- Enroll in six (6) or more units related to your degree or major.
+You must be working toward completion of eligible Transfer, Certificate, or Associate Degree granting program.

-- If you are on academic dismissal, you must complete and submit a Appeal Form to the BCC F.A.O.
-(Your appeal must be approved in order to be eligible for a student loan.)
+- If you are on academic dismissal, you must complete and submit an Appeal Form to the FAO (Your appeal must be approved in order to be eligible for a student loan.)